Sona-Singh-FutureLeader/Sona-Singh-FutureLeader/README.md

-- 👋 Hi, I’m @Sona-Singh-FutureLeader
+-  Hi, I’m @Sona-Singh-FutureLeader
-- 👀 I’m interested in C++ mastery
+-  I’m interested in C++ mastery
-- 🌱 I’m currently learning C++ basics
+-  I’m currently learning C++ basics
-- 💞️ I’m looking to collaborate on games
+-  I’m looking to collaborate on games
-- 📫 How to reach me : show interest on my profile
+- How to reach me : show interest on my profile
--
-- 😄 Pronouns: ...
+- I am a 15 year old aspiring to be a MITer
-- ⚡ Fun fact: I do have extra skills of Blockchain and ML
+-  Fun fact: I do have extra skills of Blockchain and ML

 <!---
 Sona-Singh-FutureLeader/Sona-Singh-FutureLeader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.